Ria424/developers-animatesdk-docs/Filter_object/Filter17.md

 #### Description

-Property; an integer that specifies the percentage strength of the filter.
+Property; `integer`; An integer that specifies the percentage strength of the filter.
 Acceptable values are between 0 and 25,500.
 This property is defined for Filter objects with a value of "bevelFilter", "dropShadowFilter", "glowFilter", "gradientGlowFilter", or "gradientBevelFilter" for the [Filter.name](../Filter_object/Filter13.md) property.

 #### Example